 Where to Drink in Los Angeles

 Drinking in L.A.
 It’s a well-known song by Bran Van 3000.
 It’s catchy.
 But seriously – where to drink in Los Angeles?
-There are a lot of bars in the city, some good, some okay, some not good.
-Of course everyone who lives here is likely to have their favorite neighborhood hang-out, perhaps a Los Feliz hipster hangout or maybe a divey Westside watering-hole, but what we’ve tried to do here is give you a brief list of the interesting/cool bars in the areas most often visited by tourists (for example there are some great bars in North Hollywood, but it’s not a touristy area).
+Of course everyone who lives here is likely to have their favorite neighborhood bar, perhaps a Los Feliz hipster hangout or maybe a divey Valley watering-hole, but what we’ve tried to do here is give you a brief list of the interesting/cool bars in the areas most often visited by tourists.
 As with all the information we give you we get no financial consideration for listing an establishment here.
 All the bars on this list are just places that we like and feel comfortable recommending.

 Here’s a list of the best bars we know here, so you know exactly where to drink in Los Angeles when you find yourself in need of an alcoholic beverage during your visit.

 We pass these fine establishments on our Santa Monica and Venice Bike Tour – unfortunately you’ll have to wait until after the tour to check them out though!
 In general Venice is nowhere near as alternative – or seedy – as it was even a few years ago, nevertheless it does still have a more laid-back and down-to-earth vibe than most other beachside communities (especially compared to Manhattan Beach and Santa Monica).

 You saw it here: 40 self-serve beer and wine taps.
 Just a couple of blocks from the beach.

 Right by the Venice Canals, a couple of blocks from the beach.
 Great beach hangout (with a Thai restaurant).